weknowinc/vulcan-s3-files-aws-sdk/README.md

 # Vulcan S3 Files Example

-This is an alternative to upload images to amazon s3, based on [Vulcan Files](https://github.com/OrigenStudio/vulcan-files)
+This is an alternative to upload images to amazon s3, based on [Vulcan Files](https://github.com/OrigenStudio/vulcan-files) implmenting the library aws-sdk

 The Vulcan Files project is outdated with the current version of Vulcan.js and is not currently working.